SAP-samples/teched2023-DA161/exercises/ex3/README.md

 - Configure the quick access menu of the view time toolbar.
 - Configure the submenu of the view time toolbar

-🚩Please make a copy of the dashboard "Exercise 3.1 - View Time Optimization"
+🚩Please make a copy of the dashboard "Exercise 3.1 - View Time Optimization" if not done as part of getStarted

 <br>![](/exercises/ex3/Images/img1.png)<br><br><br>